sunrise-stake/docs/docs/home.md

 #### Step 1: Depositing SOL with Sunrise Stake
 The staking process begins with you depositing your SOL via Sunrise Stake’s app.

-Your SOL will be deposited in Sunrise Stake’s Treasury Account, which is controlled by a smart contract.
+Your SOL will be deposited in Sunrise Stake’s Treasury Account, which is controlled by a smart contract (called Treasury Controller).
+The Treasury Account is a Programme Derived Account (PDA) that is controlled by a smart contract called Treasury Controller; this means that only Treasury Controller can move the funds in the Treasury Account.

 When you deposit your SOL, you will also receive an equivalent amount of gSOL in your wallet.
-You can either keep your gSOL in your wallet, or use yon platforms that support it.
+You can either keep your gSOL in your wallet, or use it on platforms that support it.

-#### Step 2: SunriseStake sends your SOL to a staking platform
+#### Step 2: Treasury Controller sends your SOL to a staking protocol

-Once your SOL is deposited, Sunrise Stake’s smart contract will send it to a staking platform such as Marinade Finance.
+Treasury Controller sends your SOL to a staking protocol such as Marinade Finance.
-In the future, Sunrise Stake will be sending SOL to additional stake pools such as SolBlaze.

-### What is Liquid Staking?

-Liquid staking is a method of staking that allows stakers to unstake without the typical 2-3 day withdrawal period.

-Sunrise proxies the [Marinade Finance](https://docs.marinade.finance/) protocol, which allows liquid staking through the use of liquidity pools.

-### I am interested in integrating gSOL into my project, how can I do that?

-gSOL is a standard SPL token, and can be integrated into any project that supports SPL tokens.

-The gSOL token address is `gso12BFMxXD7RJaTUFfZZyuLW32M1hA9LoLZN7u9Und`.

-You can convert the gSOL back to SOL either by unstaking it manually in the Sunrise Stake app, through the upcoming JS library, or directly via the protocol itself.

-### I am a validator, how can I get involved?

-In conjunction with the [Solana Foundation](https://solana.org/), we are exploring establishing a green stake pool, composed of validators that use renewable energy for their operations.

-Once the pool is established, Sunrise will direct stake to this pool, resulting in positive climate impact on both sides of the transaction:

-* Validators have an incentive to use renewable energy, reducing the carbon cost of the Solana network.
-* Stake yield is directed towards offsetting carbon emissions outside the solana network.

-### Where does the earned yield go?

-While the protocol is in development, yield remains in the protocol itself.

-In the future, yield will be directed to purchasing carbon offset tokens, which will be subsequently burned in order to retire the underlying carbon credits.

-Long-term, the decision of where to direct yield will be made by the community, governed by the [Sunrise Stake DAO](https://app.realms.today/realm/SunriseStake).
+Sunrise Stake is integrating other staking protocols such as SolBlaze, so in the future, your SOL will be sent to a greater number of staking protocols.

+Marinade's non-custodial liquid staking protocol consists of:
+1. A stake pool
+Staking SOL against validators (in Marinade’s stake Pool)

+2. A liquidity pool
+The liquidity pool is made up of mSOL & SOL

 ## Sunrise Stake treasury spending